 Through its signature message “when the buying stops, the killing can too,” the campaign educates consumers about the devastating impacts of purchasing endangered wildlife products.
 Once aware, most consumers are willing to change their behavior.
 For example, the organization’s campaign on shark fin soup with Jackie Chan and Yao Ming in China has helped reduce shark fin consumption by 80% since 2011.

 Translated in 6 languages, the campaign will be displayed in more than 10 countries by the end of 2018.
 To raise awareness for China’s recent ban on ivory sales, over 600 billboards featuring Yao Ming have been displayed in Beijing airport and numerous high visibility sites in major cities with even more to be displayed in other cities throughout China.
-Further, the campaign will be rolled out in Tanzania this month, and shark protection messages will be promoted in Hong Kong and Thailand.
+Further, the campaign will be rolled out in Tanzania this month, and shark protection messages will be promoted in Hong Kong SAR and Thailand.

 This new initiative reinforces the existing relationship between WildAid and JCDecaux.
 The company has supported WildAid’s work for several years, particularly in China.
 This multi-year global partnership will help raise awareness worldwide and support the conservation efforts of local governments.
 Using its global presence, JCDecaux regularly supports sustainable projects and contributes to changing behaviors for the better.

 Peter Knights, CEO of WildAid said: “JCDecaux has been instrumental in extending WildAid’s reach to millions of consumers across the world.
 Thanks to the company’s generosity, we will be able to reach more people in more places with messages that will help protect imperiled wildlife.”